 - Financial risk – A wide range of issues can threaten the financial health of a company.
 They can range from currency exposure to credit risk, cash flow shortages to rising costs.

-- Strategic risk – This happens as a result of strategic decisions taken to steer the company towards a direction.
-For instance, the board has decided to invest heavily in R&D, and while pursuing this path, the company may become less efficient in other areas and shows its vulnerability.
+- Strategic risk – This happens as a result of strategic decisions taken to steer the company in a particular direction.
+For instance, the company’s board decides to invest heavily in R&D, and while pursuing this path, the company may become less efficient in other areas and may realise its vulnerability.

-- Operation risk – This relates to anything that can affect the day-to-day running operations.
+- Operation risk – This relates to anything that can affect the day-to-day running of a company.
 It can stem from inadequate internal processes, a breakdown in the supply chain, or from external events like interruptions to the delivery of electricity.
 Its coverage is far and wide, ranging from legal risk, technology risk, property and equipment risk, security risk, human resource risk, suppliers risk, to market risk.

-- Compliance risk – Every company is governed by laws and regulations to ensure that its business activities comply with the laws.
+- Compliance risk – Every company is governed by laws and regulations to ensure that its business activities comply with the laws of the land.
 Compliance risk covers regulatory risk, workplace health and safety, environmental risk and social responsibility.

 - Reputational risk – Any failure to meet expectations from stakeholders, customers, partners and even the public can cause them to form a negative view of the company.
-To avoid reputational damage, companies must ensure that its business activities carried out by its directors, employees and even partners are ethical and in compliance with relevant laws, policies and regulations.
+To avoid reputational damage, companies must ensure that the business activities carried out by the directors, employees and even partners are ethical and in compliance with relevant laws, policies and regulations.

 How can Blackhawk’s risk management services help your business?

 Risk management places an emphasis on the involvement of C-level executives to champion risk management as part of an organisation’s structure and processes.
 Ultimately, what risk management aims to achieve is to enable everyone in the company the ability to detect, recognise, control and prevent the risks, thereby safeguarding its business interests.